EvgenijLutz/FreeType/README.md

 - Available for all Apple platforms including simulators and both arm64 and x86 (when applicable) architectures
 - Supports color bitmap glyph formats in the PNG format using [libpng](https://github.com/pnggroup/libpng) (`png=enabled` feature), which is already prebuilt in the [LibPNG](https://github.com/EvgenijLutz/LibPNG) and linked to this package.

+As a temporary feature, the FreeType package also includes [msdfgen](https://github.com/Chlumsky/msdfgen) to generate SDF textures.
+It will be likely moved to a separate package.

 ## Installing FreeType